Stories : Robert M.

 Robert is 5’9” tall, with a handsome face and well-proportioned features.
 His dark, close-cropped hair is tinted here and there with gray.
 He is blind.
 When excited—especially whenever music begins to play—he raises his hands like he’s being robbed, moving them and his body rhythmically in opposite directions.
 His legs are twisted and bent and locked together at the knees.
 Rising briefly to transfer from his bed to his wheelchair, he looks like the letter S. Robert also has an intellectual disability.

 The outgoing man with the West Virginia drawl—who loves swimming and books on tape for the blind, knows all the words to his favorite country music songs, and has an uncanny talent for remembering voices—has a gift for treasuring relationships and spreading happiness.
 Welcoming visitors with an eager handshake and his signature, ‘How you DOING?’ greeting, Robert is a magnet for friends.
-Enthusiastic and loquacious, he is a far more confident person than the reserved 37-year-old who came to L’Arche Harbor House in 1990.
+Enthusiastic and loquacious, he is a far more confident person than the reserved 37-year-old who came to L’Arche Jacksonville (formerly L’Arche Harbor House) in 1990.

 The second to last of five brothers, Robert had always lived at home.
 Then his mother became ill with lung disease, forcing a move.
 “I brought Robert to my house and kept him for three or four months,” recalls his brother Randy.
 “Back then, we had a houseful of young kids.
 Robert had to sleep in the living room.
 Even though we did our best, it wasn’t ideal for him.
 Mom came home from the hospital and wanted him back.
 But she was failing.
 It was during that time that we heard about Harbor House.”